alexmatiasas/Fraud-Detection-with-ML/README.md

 Access the API at: http://localhost:8000/docs and follow the same instructions as [1.
 Access the Swagger UI](./README.md###🔎-1.-Access-the-Swagger-UI) in [📬 API Usage (Detailed)](./README.md#📬-API-Usage-(Detailed))

+## 🔒 Security Notice

+This project includes Apache Airflow as part of an experimental pipeline orchestration setup.
+However, Airflow is not currently deployed nor exposed to the public in any environment.

+GitHub may flag known vulnerabilities in the current Airflow version (`requirements.txt` in `docker/airflow/`).
+These are **acknowledged** and will be addressed before any production deployment.

+**Current status**: Airflow DAGs are paused and not used in active inference or automation.

 ## 💡 Author
 **Manuel Alejandro Matías Astorga**